desihub/gfa_reduce/README.md

 ## Directories

-### py/scripts/
+### py/gfa_reduce/scripts/

-miscellaneous scripts not intended to be used as part of the production pipeline
+Miscellaneous scripts, some of which are not intended to be used as part of the production pipeline.

 ### py/gfa_reduce/analysis/

-core image analysis such as source detection, centroid measurements, flux measurements
+Core image analysis such as source detection, centroid measurements, flux measurements.

 ### py/gfa_reduce/imred/

-utilities for converting raw images to reduced images
+Utilities for converting raw images to reduced images.

 ### py/gfa_reduce/xmatch/

-cross-matching utilities, such as for matching to Gaia or other external catalogs
+Cross-matching utilities, such as for matching to Gaia or other external catalogs.

 ## Top-level py/gfa_reduce Python files

 ### py/gfa_reduce/gfa_red.py

-primary driver that gets called to run the GFA reduction pipeline end to end
+Primary driver that gets called to run the GFA reduction pipeline end to end.

 ### py/gfa_reduce/gfa_wcs.py

-WCS-related utilities
+WCS-related utilities.

 ### py/gfa_reduce/common.py

-miscellaneous utilities
+Miscellaneous utilities.

 ### py/gfa_reduce/dark_current.py

-utilities related to dark current
+Utilities related to dark current.

 ### py/gfa_reduce/exposure.py

-class that encapsulates a single GFA exposure consisting of multiple single-camera images
+Class that encapsulates a single GFA exposure consisting of multiple single-camera images.

 ### py/gfa_reduce/image.py

-class that encapsulates a single-camera image (and its metadata) drawn from a single GFA exposure
+Class that encapsulates a single-camera image (and its metadata) drawn from a single GFA exposure.

 ### py/gfa_reduce/io.py

-input/output utilities
+Input/output utilities.

 ## Convention for pixel coordinates